 There are also a number of spiritual formation classes and events that occur throughout the year.
 Guided Meditation meets one or two times a week, depending on the season.
 Cullen Hornaday, Director of Spiritual Formation, coordinates additional spiritual formation events.

 How do I find out more about joining this congregation?

 New member classes are held periodically throughout the year.
 During this time, our pastors will provide you with information about St. Paul.
 You can also call the church office at 502-459-1595 or stop by and pick up some literature.

 St. Paul has a number of leadership teams that focus on various interests.
 Check out all the teams available and find the one right for you.

-If you’re ready to make the next step and get connected with a team at St. Paul, then hit sign up.
+If you’re ready to make the next step and get connected with a team at St. Paul, call the church office at 459-1595.
 Let us know your interests, and we’ll get you connected!
-Email Cody Nygard, Director of Discipleship and Connection, at firstname.lastname@example.org.

 No matter which service you attend, we look forward to worshiping with you and hope that you will experience God’s presence!